 Bodily injury liability does NOT cover your injuries, only the injuries of others that you are liable for.
 For your personal injuries to be covered, you would need coverages such as personal injury protection (PIP) or medical payments (MedPay).

 Is bodily injury liability coverage mandatory?

-Yes, in most all states bodily injury liability is required as part of the minimum auto insurance coverages you must carry as a car owner.
-(See minimum required coverages by state.)
+Yes, in most all states bodily injury liability is required as part of the state minimum liability auto insurance requirements you must carry to drive legally.